-Please include a brief CV for all key project personnel (Not included in page limits) and a recommendation from your academic advisor.
-Proposal and CVs must be received no later than March 31, 2023.
-Grant awards will be announced no later than June 1, 2023.
+Please include a brief (max 5 pages) CV for all key project personnel (Not included in page limits) and a recommendation from your academic advisor.
+Proposal and CVs must be received no later than March 18, 2024.
+Grant awards will be announced no later than May 1, 2024.

-Questions related to the Milgrom Student Research Grant can be sent to Jodi Khan at jodikhan@uchicago.edu.
-Completed proposals should be submitted via https://uchicago.infoready4.com on or before March 31, 2023 at 11:59 pm.
+Questions related to the Milgrom Research Grant can be sent to Jodi Khan at jodikhan@uchicago.edu.
+Completed proposals should be submitted via https://uchicago.infoready4.com on or before March 18, 2024 at 11:59 pm